beckyrich/weather/README.md

 ## Thoughts After Project

 - Going back later, when time permits, I would break the sections down into smaller components.
 This would make it more manageable and scalable.
-- I would love to get the icon to work and sync with the current weather
 - Instead of traditional CSS, I would implement TailwindCSS or Bootstrap
 - Styling still needs to be formatted/aligned more effeciently